datagrok-ai/public/help/develop/exercises.md

    of the `dna_nucleotide` semantic type.
 To test it, simply open our test file, click on any cell in the `sequence` column, and find the `complement` property in the panel on the right.

-## Scripting
+## Scripting and functions

-Prerequisites: basic Python knowledge
+Prerequisites: basic Python knowledge, basic JavaScript knowledge.

 Details: [Scripting](develop/scripting.md), [Dev Meeting 1 | First-class functions](https://youtu.be/p7_qOU_IzLM?t=724)